hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 ## And Then What?

 Firstly, I'm going to make a somewhat controversial claim in that you can get observability 2.0 just fine with "observability 1.0" vendors.
-The only thing you need from a UX standpoint is the ability to query correlations, which means any temporal datastructure, decorated with metadata, is sufficient.
+The only thing you need from a UX standpoint is the ability to query correlations, which means any temporal data-structure, decorated with metadata, is sufficient.
 Hell if you hate yourself enough, you don't actually need the temporal part to be a real clock, a logical clock works just fine.

 Now, is that hard as fuck with observability 1.0 tooling?
 Yeah, generally; there's a reason you don't really do that.